Dempsey, John Church, 1802-1877 (attributed): [Portrait of John Rutherford, the tattooed Englishman]

 Three-quarters length portrait of John Rutherford, wearing a top hat and European clothing.
 His face bears a full Māori moko, and he smokes a clay pipe.
 He carries a basket of hazelnuts over his left arm.
 Further tattooing can be seen on his left wrist and forearm.
 In his right hand he holds a wheel of fortune.

 See also: Craik.
 G. L. The New Zealanders.
 London, 1830, p.
-86 ff, for an account of John Rutherford's time spent amongst Maori, when he had himself tattooed.
+86 ff, for an account of John Rutherford's time spent amongst Maori, when he was tattooed.

 A typed label is taped to backing board, describing the portrait and outlining the provenance, probably written either by a Mr Fox (likely to be Charles Fox, author of "Bibliographical notes on John Rutherford and Barnet Burns" (offprint from unpublished issue of "History and Bibliography" (Christchurch, 1950), pp. 228-90), an earlier owner, or by a Mr Docker (likely to be Conrad Eley Docker, an expatriate Englishman living in Tasmania and nephew of Alfred and Ethel Docker), and ending with the words 'Mr Ken Webster offered me £150 for it on 27th October 1960'.